BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 * is configured with an ExceptionListener that writes any exceptions that occur on the connection to a log file.
-The log file can be retrieved using HTTP GET on the appropriate child URL. (**N.B.** At the moment [October 2006, HJB version 0.8.2], this feature is not available).
+The log file can be retrieved using HTTP GET on the appropriate child URL.

 JMS Sessions